 After applicants obtain their DUNS number and register with SAM, they can begin the Grants.gov registration process.
 The applying organization must complete the Grants.gov registration process prior to beginning an application for a federal grant.
 The E-Business Point of Contact (E-Biz POC) must register the applicant organization with Grants.gov.
-The E-Biz POC oversees the applicant's Grants.gov transactions and assigns the AOR.
+The E-Biz POC oversees the applicant's Grants.gov transactions and assigns the Authorized Organization Representative (AOR).
 The AOR submits the SF-424 and SF-LLL to Grants.gov and must register with Grants.gov as well.
 In some cases the E-Biz POC is also the AOR for the applicant.
-Complete instructions can be found at https://www.grants.gov/web/grants/applicants/registration.html.
+Complete instructions can be found on the Grants.gov website.

 In JustGrants, each applying entity will have an assigned Entity Administrator who is responsible for managing entity-level information and assigning roles in the system.
 The Entity Administrator is also the E-Biz POC designated in SAM.gov.
-For more information on registering with JustGrants, see https://justicegrants.usdoj.gov/.
+See the JustGrants website for more information on registering with JustGrants.